St. Lawrence High School, Kolkata: History

 St.Lawrence High School traces its roots to an elementary school at the Church of Our Lady of Dolours at Baithakkhana, Sealdah, in 1810.
 In 1855 it was known as St. John Chrysostom's School and prepared students for the Lower Primary Examination.
 In 1902 it became the site of St. Ann’s Orphanage and included Upper Primary School; teaching was in Bengali but instruction in English was included.
 In 1913 teaching turned to English and boys were prepared for the Junior Cambridge Course.
-In 1920 the University of Calcutta recognized Chrysostom as a high school, with its first graduation in 1922.
+In 1920 the University of Calcutta recognised Chrysostom as a high school, with its first graduation in 1922.
 At that time the school at 126 Bow Bazar Street occupied one floor of a building that had a printery on the ground floor and the top floor housed boarders; it had no playground.
 In the 1930s Fr.
 Lawrence Rodriques S.J. held Sunday raffles to purchase St. Xavier's College land at Ballygunge.
 In January 1937 he was able to open a large new school there, featuring tall eucalyptus trees, a flower garden, and playground.
 Rodrigues rechristened the school after his namesake, Lawrence of Rome.

 The school maintains as a goal to uplift the poor, to show equal respect for all castes, creeds, and social strata, and to promote unity in diversity.
 It would implement the Jesuit ideal of forming "persons for and with others."

 Programmes

 St. Lawrence is an unaided, primary through higher secondary school for boys, with English as the medium of instruction.
 It has about 28 teachers and 22 classrooms at the secondary level, with computer-aided learning.
-Students are organized into four "houses" which integrate primary and high school students.
+Students are organised into four "houses" which integrate primary and high school students.

 In 2017, St. Lawrence High celebrated in a big way the United Nations International Day of Sport for Development and Peace (6 April) and, along with its alumni association, sponsored an art contest for Jesuit schools worldwide on the theme of Olympic Games and Peace.
 In 2016 a group of students enjoyed a one-week, educational trip to China hosted by the Chinese Consul General His Excellency Mr. Ma Zhanwu.

 Cricket, soccer, and basketball are the main school sports.
 The school has also had a championship rowing team.
 Extracurricular activities include speech and debate, drama, music, and choir.
 Dozens of videos of student activities are available on the web, as well as a tour of the facility.